ost-cas-fee-adv-22-23/app-yeahyeahyeah/README.md

 }
 ```

-#### Hints
+### Hints

-##### Rename service
+##### Rename service or delete service

-If you rename the name of the service, you will have to delete the actual state value ("casfea22-tf-state") in the bucket, otherwise terraform will not be able to create the service again.
+If you rename the name of the service or delete the service and create a new one, you will have to delete the actual state value ("casfea22-tf-state") in the bucket.
 Following code snippet shows the name of the service, that has to be changed.

 ```terraform
 locals {